navnit75/project-learn-machine-learning/Notes/01-Preprocessing/README.md

 ```

 - Code:
-  - If data is in binary, use of LabelEncoder is easy.
+  - If data is binary, use of LabelEncoder is easy.

 ```python
 from sklearn.preprocessing import LabelEncoder